 If you know you won’t be able to make the payments anytime soon and restructuring payments is not an option, now is the time to dig your heels into the ground and do your due diligence.
 What can you do to stop pending foreclosure?
 Sell, before it’s too late.

 I Need to Sell Fast and Avoid Foreclosure

 What if you owe more than the home is worth?
-There are some agents who specialize in short sales, and can help negotiate and fast sale.
+There are some agents who specialize in short sales and can help negotiate fast sales.
 If you go this route, choose an agent very carefully.
 In many cases, homeowners solicit the advice of a lawyer to navigate through the negotiation process of a short sale.
 Short sales require 4-5 times more work than a traditional transaction, so you really want to work with a professional who has “been around the block.”

-Sell Direct.
-Clearly we are biased on the benefits of selling direct, but in this case- the facts really do speak for themselves.
+Clearly, we are biased on the benefits of selling direct, but in this case- the facts really do speak for themselves.
 We ARE able to close on the date of your choice, and as quickly as you need.
 Plus, we don’t require any repairs or cleaning…we will buy your property exactly as it stands right now.
 Sounds easy, right?
 It really is.
 What’s more- we offer solutions that the conventional buyer doesn’t.
-In order to avoid as many penalties as possible, we recommend that some of our sellers consider a subject-to purchase route.
+In order to avoid as many penalties as possible, we recommend that some of our sellers consider a subject-to-purchase route.

 What is a subject-to purchase?
 In this case, we will actually assume your loan.
 This really might be the perfect option for you.
 Here are the steps involved:

 - Share a copy of your last mortgage statement (which includes your balance and any outstanding payments).